versionone/VersionOne.Client.Requestor/README.md

 Authentication credentials for a user that can submit a feature request into the projects you specify in `fields.js`.
 You should take care to give this user only the permissions you want, perhaps only to add requests for those projects.

 This must be in the form of `username:password`.
 This value gets [Base64-encoded](http://en.wikipedia.org/wiki/Base64) and sent as an HTTP `Authorization` header.

-*Note:* we have some code for an alternative way of authenticating, but we're not finished with it.
-If you're interested in that, let us know.

 ### projectListClickTarget